AbhinavA10/ROS2-Labs/docs/Lab3_extra_notes.md

 - Gazebo only publishes tf tree from odom downwards
 - Based on running `Nav2` stack in `house_launch` with amcl, `/tf` has `map` -> `odom` -> `base_footprint` -> `base_link`.
 - "with AMCL node" means entire nav stack, and have set the "2D pose" estimate in Rviz
+- tf contains transform b/w odom and base_footprint.
+And also odom to map if given
+- map to odom tf publisher in the launch file is altnerative to AMCL, to visualize map in ROS.
+This static tf assumes odom sensors are perfect and localization is perfect

 Idea
 - Instead of running the nav2_planner independantly as we have, we could have also run the entire Nav2 stack (with AMCL node) as shown in the lab manual, and would see similar behaviour.
 In this case, would not need to publish map<->odom tf.
 - Or, could also publish the map to odom tf, in which case we don't need to set 2D pose estimate for AMCL.

+To run the Nav2 stack with on house map simulation, while still generating a costmap, run:
+- `ros2 launch turtlebot3_gazebo turtlebot3_house.launch.py`
+- `ros2 launch turtlebot3_navigation2 navigation2.launch.py use_sim_time:=True map:=./src/planner/map/office_map/map.yaml`
+- `ros2 launch planner planner.launch.py`
+- For defining goals in RViz:
+  - `ros2 run planner navigation_client.py`
+  - Then through RViz, give a `2D Goal Pose`
+- For pre-defining a goal from terminal (modify x and y as needed):
+  - `ros2 run planner navigation_client.py --ros-args -p predefined_goal:=True -p goal_x:=4.0 -p goal_y:=0.8`

 To run the Nav2 stack with an empty world gazebo simulation, while still generating a costmap, run:
 - `ros2 launch turtlebot3_gazebo empty_world.launch.py`